 Employees made redundant can apply for financial support from the Employee Insurance Agency.
 If they have worked 26 out of 36 weeks before being unemployed, it is possible to receive unemployment insurance.
-The current agenda for culture (Arbeidsmarktagenda voor de culturele en creatieve sector 2017-2023) highlights this criterion as a problem, since work in the cultural sector can be irregular.
+The labour market agenda for culture (Arbeidsmarktagenda voor de culturele en creatieve sector 2017-2023) highlights this criterion as a problem, since work in the cultural sector can be irregular.

 When self-employed and pregnant, a Dutch citizen can apply for the Maternity Benefit Scheme for the Self-Employed, which consists of financial support for a minimum of 16 weeks.
 The financial aid is not higher than the gross minimum wage.
 New regulations have been implemented in 2019 for paternity leave, but these regulations do not apply to self-employed citizens.